It's the beginning on a new year, which means there's loads of upcoming releases to get excited about in 2017. Here's what we know so far...

 No confirmed title or release date yet, though last year she teamed up with Nile Rodgers on the disco-infused Telepathy for Netflix show The Get Down.
 An full album of these wouldn't go amiss, would it?

-In February, Christina tweeted that "finishing touches to my heart" were being made, and it's all getting a bit emosh in here.
+In February, Christina tweeted that "finishing touches to my heart" were being made, and she told a delighted crowd in Mexico that the album was definitely coming in 2017.

 Also heading back to where they started is Kelly Clarkson, who has a new record deal and will be returning to the R&B and soul that brought her fame on American Idol.
 It sounds like she's thinking big, in a recent interview she reminisced: "I sang all these Aretha things, I love Tina, I love Mariah, I love Whitney".
 It's likely we'll get to hear the results this June.

-Da-da-da-daaah-da-da-da - let's go girls!
+Da-da-da-daaah-da-da-da – let's go girls!
 No, seriously, Shania is coming back, a whopping FIFTEEN years since last album Up!.
-She's been fairly busy touring, not to mention her Vegas residency, but now Shania is prepping her new music.
-Apparently, she spent her time away recording bits and bobs of ideas as she went about her day, and now she's worked with a host of producers to bring it to life.
-According to Shania, there'll be some "painful and melancholy ballads that evolved into complete upbeat songs" and a few of the usual "triumphant" bangers.
-It'll be out at the end of spring, apparently.
+She's been fairly busy touring, not to mention her Vegas residency, but now Shania is ready to share her new material.
+Taking inspiration from her divorce, the album - which is not yet named - will be a mixture of melancholy ballads and uplifting anthems.
+It'll be out in September.

 Her Alice In Wonderland Grammy-nominated soundtrack single Just Like Fire was a hit across the globe last year, but something interrupted Pink's 2016 album plans - the birth of her second child Jameson Moon Hart, who arrived on Boxing Day.
 While there's not much info on her next project, she did release a GRAMMY Award-nominated duet with US country star Kenny Chesney.
 Expect the record in the second half of the year.